dongheuw/dongheuw.github.io/_pages/about.md

   - /about.html
 ---

-I am a research scientist at Meta Superintelligence Labs.
-I work on scaling pre-training and post-training of Meta's next-generation foundation models, with a particular focus on training efficiency, both from the infrastructure perspective (training parallelisms, communication-computation overlap, etc.) and the model co-design perspective (e.g., linear attention).
-I was previously on the <a href="https://aisystemcodesign.github.io/" style="color: #4B2E83; text-decoration: none;">AI and Systems Co-Design team</a>, where I also worked on LLM training systems.
+I am a Member of Technical Staff at Microsoft AI Superintelligence.
+I work on scaling pre-training and post-training of foundation models, with a particular focus on training efficiency, both from the infrastructure perspective (e.g., parallelisms, communication-computation overlap, etc.) and the model co-design perspective (e.g., linear attention).
+Before Microsoft AI, I was a research scientist at Meta Superintelligence Labs.

 I received my PhD in Computer Science from the <a href="https://www.cs.washington.edu/" style="color: #4B2E83; text-decoration: none;">Paul G. Allen School of Computer Science & Engineering</a> at the University of Washington, advised by <a href="https://www.cs.washington.edu/people/faculty/magda" style="color: #4B2E83; text-decoration: none;">Magdalena Balazinska</a>.
 My PhD research focused on the intersection of data management and AI, including <a href="https://www.vldb.org/pvldb/vol15/p2811-he.pdf" style="color: #4B2E83; text-decoration: none;">Tensor Query Processing</a>.